What are the Cenotes?

 Diving into the cenotes is like diving into the history of the peninsula of Yucatan and much more.
 It gives a wonderful chance to appreciate the evidence of geological changes, archeological discoveries, extinguished species fossils…

 Cenotes are the connections to the subterranean water bodies.
 They can feature large open water pools or small sheltered pools.
 Sometimes they do not have any exposed water.
 There are over 6000 different cenotes in the Yucatan Peninsula in Mexico.

-Cenote waters are usually crystal clear, as the water comes from rain water filtering slowly through the limestone.
-Therefore contains very few particules.
-For cave divers great pleasure, cenotes sometimes reveal an underlying cave system.
+Cenote waters are usually crystal clear, as the water comes from rainwater filtering slowly through the limestone.
+Therefore contains very few particles.
+For cave divers’ great pleasure, cenotes sometimes reveal an underlying cave system.

-The Yucatan Peninsula is now officially host of the longest cave system in the world, s system Sac Actun with 347 km.
-Thanks to many years of hard work and many hours of exploration, active explorers recently connected Sac actun (264 km) and Dos Ojos (83km) underwater (January 2018).
+The Yucatan Peninsula is now officially hosting the longest cave system globally, Sac Actun, 347 km.
+Thanks to many years of hard work and many hours of exploration, active explorers recently connected Sac Actun (264 km) and Dos Ojos (83km) underwater (January 2018).

 Cenotes around the world attract cavern and cave divers.

 Formed during the Cenozoic era – 65,000,000 years ago, the peninsula of Yucatan is very young.
 The entire peninsula was once a reef, but as the water level dropped, the flatland of Yucatan emerged.